Liu-Feng-deeplearning/CoverHunter/README.md

 ...
 ```

-And we offered raw wav files of Covers80 and dataset.txt in this project.
+Only audio with sample rate of 16k is enough for CSI task.
+And Covers80 dataset can be download from http://labrosa.ee.columbia.edu/projects/coversongs/covers80/, and make sure
+audio file is available in the dataset.

 ### Feature extract